LTBlueLatios/LTBlueLatios/README.md

 # Hi There!
 I'm BlueLatios

 A self-taught (and still learning) multi-language fullstack software engineer specialising in philosophy and systems design.
-My philosophy revolves around all things related to programming.
+I enjoy all things related to programming.

 :3